Avengers: The Initiative: Dark Reign

 The fight with the Thor clone rages on as Justice tells Ragnarok that he had worked with the REAL Thor and that Ragnarok is unworthy of that name.
 After Ragnarok knocks out Rage and Slapstick, Debrii has the Scarlet Spiders hack into Ragnarok.
 However, Ragnarok kills Michael the Scarlet Spider.
 Ragnarok is about to vanquish Von Blitzschlag with pure physical force when the crafty Baron dismisses the notion as futile.
 He states that while he could easily kill everyone here and everyone in the world, he would not change the fact he is, in fact, an android-clone based on the real Thor.
 Unconvinced, Ragnarok is shown proof that such methods are possible when one of the Scarlet Spiders reveals he and his "brothers" are all clones as well.
 Blitzschlag tells Ragnarok that the real Thor is living in Asgard, which is now physically in the realm of Earth (or Midgard) where it is floating above Oklahoma.
 Ragnarok resolves it matters not whether he is or isn't a clone, but that his warrior's resolve is true.
 He flies off to presumably confront Thor and his fellow Asgardians.

 Following Ragnarok's attack, Counter Force buries Michael Van Patrick's body and confesses to the world about Michael's death and the clones.
 This gives Norman Osborn the opportunity to shut down Camp Hammond.

-Following the Taskmaster's fight with Hardball's HYDRA faction, Norman Osborn hires him to help run the camp.
+Following the Taskmaster's fight with Hardball's Hydra faction, Norman Osborn hires him to help run the camp.

 Norman Osborn announces to the media that he has reopened the Initiative training camp under the name Camp H.A.M.M.E.R. in New Mexico away from any populated areas.
 Osborn then moulds the Initiative to match his own vision.
 He transfers Gravity to the Great Lakes Avengers with Prodigy taking his place as leader of the Heavy Hitters.
 He assigns the Force of Nature to Oregon, the U-Foes to North Carolina, the Psionex to Maryland and the Women Warriors to Delaware.
 Penance, brainwashed at Osborn's command, is sent to Camp H.A.M.M.E.R. to assist Taskmaster.
-Gauntlet and Tigra leave their posts at the Initiative and join with the New Warriors to form the Avengers Resistance against Norman Osborn's new regime.
+Gauntlet and Tigra leave their posts at the Initiative and join with the New Warriors to form the Avengers Resistance against Osborn's new regime.
 Trauma is kept on as the Camp H.A.M.M.E.R. counselor, against his will with the promise that if he leaves, his mother will be killed, but if he stays, they will cure her insanity.
-It is later revealed that he is actually the son of Nightmare, who corrupts his son's body and attacks the base.
-Most of the heroes are stunned by their fears, but Taskmaster revives a fallen Penance, who has regained all his memories and no longer has any fears and regrets.
+It is later revealed that he is actually the son of Nightmare who corrupts his son's body and attacks the base.
+Most of the heroes are stunned by their fears, but Taskmaster revives the fallen Penance who has regained all his memories and no longer has any fears and regrets.
 Immune to Nightmare, he frees Trauma and Nightmare is banished.